kenny-dng/Tokenizer/documentation/README.md

 ### Key Features

-    ERC-20 Standard: Implements the basic functionalities of an ERC-20 token, inDKuding transfer, approve, and transferFrom.
+    ERC-20 Standard: Implements the basic functionalities of an ERC-20 token, including transfer, approve, and transferFrom.
     Minting Capability: The contract owner can mint new tokens and assign them to any address.
     Burnable: Token holders can burn their tokens to reduce the total supply.
     Ownership Control: The contract has an owner who can mint tokens and manage ownership-related functionalities.